SAP-samples/sap-tech-bytes/draftposts/configuration.md

 ## App Studio lifecycle

-This post and the posts in the rest of this SAP Tech Bytes mini-series is based on running the btp CLI in the SAP Business Application Studio (App Studio).
-Certain directories in your dev space's work area are cleaned up when a dev space is stopped and restarted.
+This post and the posts in the rest of this SAP Tech Bytes mini-series are based on running the btp CLI in the SAP Business Application Studio (App Studio).
+Certain directories in your App Studio dev space's work area are cleaned up when a dev space is stopped and restarted.

-One of those directories is the `.cache/` directory in your home directory.
+One of those directories is the `/home/user/.cache/` directory.

-If we look at this in detail (with `ls -la | grep .cache`), it's fairly clear that it's ephemeral - in general, in most Unix-like environments, nothing in `/tmp/` is guaranteed to be there after a restart:
+If we look at this in detail (with `ls -la | grep .cache`), it's fairly clear that it's ephemeral - here it's a symbolic link to a directory in `/tmp/`:

 ```
 lrwxrwxrwx  1 root root    20 Sep  7 09:01 .cache -> /tmp/usertemp/.cache
 ```

+In general, in most Unix-like environments, nothing in `/tmp/` is guaranteed to be there after a restart.
 Given that this is where `btp` stores configuration, what happens when our App Studio dev space is stopped and then restarted?
 Well, let's find out.

 First, let's make sure that we *are* still logged in, by invoking `btp` with no further parameters.
-If we're logged in, we should see something like this:
+If we're logged in, we should see something like this (i.e. `btp` shows us the details of our connection and identity):

 ```
 SAP BTP command line interface (client v2.8.0)